sarahliz24/AYA-Teen-Room/README.md

 ## Submit Feedback

 Selecting submit feedback tab takes user to a submission form.
 User enters title and feedback content.
 If title is same as another title that exists already, user is warned to change it.
 User can select room feedback pertains to from dropdown list.
 On successful submission user is returned to feedback list page with a success message.
+If user enters a post title the same as another, it is allowed (as the slug will auto-increment in the backend to compensate).

 <details><summary>Submit Feedback</summary>
     <img src="readme_assets/submit_feedback.jpg">